Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-We derive edges from the hierarchical structures of PheCode, RxNorm, LOINC, and CCAM to capture relationships between similar codes.
-In PheCode, more digits indicate greater specificity (e.g., PheCode:296 for mood disorders is the parent of PheCode:296.1 for bipolar disorder and PheCode:296.2 for depression, with PheCode:296.22 for major depressive disorder as a further refinement).
-We connect PheCodes sharing the same integer.
+\paragraph{Hierarchical information from common ontologies.} We derive edges from the hierarchical structures of PheCode, RxNorm, LOINC, and CCAM to capture relationships between similar codes.
+In PheCode, more digits indicate greater specificity (e.g., PheCode 296 for mood disorders is the parent of PheCode 296.1 for bipolar disorder and PheCode 296.2 for depression, with PheCode 296.22 for major depressive disorder as a further refinement).
+We connect PheCodes sharing the same integer part.
 In LOINC, edges link codes to their parent LP codes and between codes with the same LP parent.
 For RxNorm, where all codes we use are leaf codes, we create edges between those with common parents.
 For CCAM, codes sharing the first four characters (e.g., ``GLLD015'' and ``GLLD008'') are connected.

-\subsubsection{UMLS}
+\paragraph{UMLS.}

-UMLS includes a broad range of annotations, capturing similarity and relatedness, on medical relationships between entity pairs.
-For similarity, in addition to the hierarchical relationships discussed in Section~\ref{sec:hie}, UMLS includes non-hierarchical relationships which do not follow a strict parent-descendant structure.
-For relatedness, we consider relationships like ``associated with,'' ``may treat,'' and ``co-occurs with,'' as detailed in Table~\ref{num_table} in Supplementary~\ref{sec:S1}.
+UMLS includes a broad range of annotations, capturing similarity and relatedness in medical relationships between entity pairs.
+For similarity, in addition to the hierarchical relationships from common ontologies, UMLS includes non-hierarchical relationships that do not follow a strict parent-descendant structure.
+For relatedness, we consider relationships like ``associated with'', ``may treat'' and ``co-occurs with'', as detailed in Table~\ref{num_table} in Supplementary Section~\ref{sec:data_sup}.
 However, since the UMLS concepts are mostly encoded as CUIs, their relationships cannot be directly translated to relationships for EHR codes.
-We map CUIs to EHR codes using both existing mappings (RxNorm, CCS, LOINC to CUIs)\footnote{\url{https://bioportal.bioontology.org/ontologies}} and GPT-4 (PheCode to CUIs).
-Specifically, for PheCode to CUIs, we use SapBERT to choose the most similar PheCode for each CUI whose semantic type is ``Disease or Syndrome.''
-We then prompt GPT-4 to annotate whether the CUI can be mapped to the selected PheCode and choose the positive pairs as the CUI-PheCode mapping.
+We map CUIs to EHR codes using both existing mappings (RxNorm, CCS, LOINC to CUIs) (\url{https://bioportal.bioontology.org/ontologies}) and GPT-4 (PheCode to CUIs).
+Specifically, for PheCode to CUIs, we use SAPBERT to choose the most similar PheCode for each CUI whose semantic type is ``Disease or Syndrome.''
+We then prompt GPT-4 to annotate whether the CUI can be mapped to the selected PheCode and retain only the positive pairs as the final CUI-PheCode mappings.

-\subsubsection{Graph expansion derived using GPT-4}
+\paragraph{Graph expansion derived using GPT-4.}